bombeleu/MonoEvent/README.md

 ### Project Information ###

 #### Dependencies ####
 None!
-InputMaster works in Unity Basic with no requirements or additional packages.
+MonoEvent works in Unity Basic with no requirements or additional packages.

 #### How do I use this in my game? ###
 Getting started is easy peasy, just run the **.unitypackage** file located at the root of the repository.